💰 Financial CalculatorsFree · No signup

 Tips & Best Practices

-- ✓Always compare APR (Annual Percentage Rate), not just the interest rate stated by the lender — APR includes all fees and charges and represents the true annual cost of borrowing, making it the only meaningful comparison metric across different lenders.
+• Always compare APR, not just the stated interest rate — APR includes all fees and charges and represents the true annual cost of borrowing, making it the only valid comparison metric across lenders.
+A loan advertised at 8.5% with a 3% origination fee has an effective APR considerably above 8.5%.

-- ✓Loan term versus total cost: a $20,000 personal loan at 8% over 3 years costs $2,582 in interest.
-Extending to 5 years reduces the monthly payment but increases total interest to $4,332 — paying $1,750 extra for the convenience of a lower monthly bill.
+• Loan term versus total cost is a critical tradeoff: a $20,000 personal loan at 8% over 3 years costs $2,582 in interest, but extending to 5 years cuts the monthly payment significantly while raising total interest to $4,332 — you pay $1,750 extra purely for the lower monthly commitment.

-- ✓Your credit score directly determines your loan interest rate.
-The difference between a 720 and 800 credit score on a $30,000 auto loan can be 3-4 percentage points — saving $2,000-3,000 over the life of the loan.
-Improving your credit before applying is almost always worth the wait.
+• Your credit score directly determines your loan interest rate across all markets.
+The difference between a 680 and 760 credit score on a $30,000 auto loan can mean 4-5 percentage points — saving $3,000-5,000 over the loan life.
+Improving your credit before applying is almost always worth a short delay.

-- ✓Precomputed interest loans (common for some auto dealers): interest is calculated upfront and added to the principal — making early payoff less beneficial than with simple interest loans.
-Always clarify the interest calculation method before signing.
+• Precomputed interest loans, common with some auto dealers and consumer lenders, calculate total interest upfront and add it to the principal.
+This makes early payoff less beneficial than with simple-interest amortizing loans.
+Always clarify the interest calculation method before signing any loan agreement.

 Who Uses This Calculator